-Perfectly planned from A to Z: Production and Plant Planning is responsible for the planning of all vehicle projects of the Audi brand, designing the product, the manufacturing process and the production locations worldwide.
+Planned from A to Z: Production and Plant Planning is responsible for the planning of all vehicle projects of the Audi brand, including the design of the product, the manufacturing processes and the production locations worldwide.

 - In close cooperation with Technical Development, Production and Plant Planning make automobile production possible.
-The focus is on the customers and their requirements.
-Photo-realistic models help with the visualization, analysis and assessment of customer-relevant vehicle surfaces.
+The focus is on customers and their requirements.
+Photo-realistic models help visualize, analyze and assess customer-relevant vehicle surfaces.

 - The Pre-Series Center and Toolmaking are involved in all aspects of new-vehicle development during the prototype phase.

-- Production and Plant Planning and its approximately 1,600 employees establish all the conditions for manufacturing the Audi models in maximum quality.
+- Production and Plant Planning and its around 1,600 employees establish all the conditions for manufacturing the Audi models in maximum quality.

-- The forming tools and tremendous press forces convert steel or aluminum rolls, called “coils,” into the complex geometries of the individual parts in as many as six process steps.
-Particular attention is paid to surface quality,
+- The forming tools and tremendous press forces convert steel or aluminum rolls, called “coils,” into the complex geometries of the individual parts in up to six process steps.
+Particular attention is paid to surface quality.

-- Approximately 1,300 people work in the press shop in Ingolstadt.
-Each day, they process roughly 1,675 tons of sheet metal, including 88 tons of aluminum, into 569,000 individual body parts.
+- Approximately 1,300 employees work in the press shop in Ingolstadt.
+Each day, they process roughly 1,310 metric tons of sheet metal, including 58 metric tons of aluminum, into 492,000 individual body parts.

-- Direct collaboration between humans and machines is already reality here: A robot helps with the application of bonded seams in the body shop.
-In this man-robot collaboration (MRC), the employee lays out the body parts and starts application of the adhesive.
+- Direct collaboration between humans and machines is already reality here: Robots assist employees in the body shop.

-- 3,450 employees and over 3,200 robots build bodies with maximum precision in the Ingolstadt body shop.
+- 3,200 employees and around 4,700 robots build car bodies with maximum precision at the Ingolstadt body shop.

 - Every day, the roughly 2,500 paint shop employees make sure that innovative Audi designs of the Audi Q2, Audi A3, Audi A4, and Audi A5 models gleam in all the right colors.

 - The employees’ painting experience and intuition as well as a keen eye for detail are essential.
-Highly skilled young workers are trained on the spot in the paint shops.
+Highly skilled young workers are trained on-the-job in the paint shop.